DustinScharf/musiccharts/prebuild/readme.txt

-This .exe contains the chart scrapper.
+This .exe contains the chart scrapper, you can download and execute without anything else.